omrezkeypie/FunInput/README.md

 - **Toggle settings per device type**, enabling different behavior for inputs depending on the device.
 For example, a "Run" action can be toggleable on mobile (tap to start/stop running) and hold-based on PC (hold Shift to run).
 - **Context-based activation**, so you can enable or disable entire sets of actions depending on the current game state (e.g., menu vs gameplay).

-FunInput was inspired by Roblox's new `ContextActionService` input model, but provides a more developer-friendly and extensible interface for complex projects.
+FunInput was inspired by Roblox's new user action system.

 ---